Property taxes in Marbella and Spain

 It's important to clarify that private individuals can sometimes be registered as developers and sell a home under VAT.
 The key to knowing if the property is subject to VAT is if it's brand new or completely reformed.
 If nobody lived in it, the owner is registered as a developer.

-The rest of the costs are the same both for the new or secondhand properties and are:
+The rest of the costs are the same for both the new or secondhand properties, and are:

-Lawyer fees of buying a property in Marbella.
+Lawyer fees of buying a property in Marbella

-Notary and registry fees to purchase a property.
+Notary and registry fees to purchase a property

-Bank account fees when buying a property.
+Bank account fees when buying a property

-Mortgage fees to buy a house in Marbella.
+Mortgage fees to buy a house in Marbella

-If you decide to buy a property in Marbella using bank financing, you might be surprised to find out that your only cost will be the property valuation.
+If you decide to buy a property in Marbella using bank financing, you might be surprised to find that your only cost will be the property valuation.
 This varies from 500€ to +2.000€ depending on the size and price valuation.
 The rest of the costs and taxes are paid by the bank.

-Technical due diligence to purchase a property.
+Technical due diligence to purchase a property

 Some frequently asked questions